MONTAUK TO BLOCK ISLAND PADDLE

 There are spots for seven two-person relay teams.
 Both members must donate or raise a minimum of $1,500 ($3,000 total per team).
 Team members determine how far and how often each member will paddle before handing off to their teammate.
 Support will be provided for the hand-off.
 Contact us for more information on enrolling as a relay team.

 Montauk, NY to Block Island, RI.
 A distance of approximately 18 miles, this is an open ocean crossing.
-The start of the paddle begins on the north side of the Montauk Lighthouse and ends at the Narragansett Inn on Block Island.
+The start of the paddle begins on the north side of the Montauk Lighthouse and ends on Block Island.

 5:30am Check-in and final instructions

 5:00 pm Return to Montauk, courtesy of the Montauk-Block Island Ferry

 It is suggested that participants have completed at least a 10-mile paddle within the last 12 months.

 Kayaks, paddleboards, sculls, and outrigger canoes.
 All paddlers in kayaks and outrigger canoes must wear a life preserver, and all paddlers on paddle boards must wear a life preserver and have a leash attached to their paddle board.
 NO EXCEPTIONS!
 Email email@example.com for more information.

 Entry Form and Minimum Donation Deadline

 September 17th 2021.
 Please do not forget to sign and include waivers and release.